typeofweb-org/typeofweb-discord-bot/README.md

 #### Run the server

-Use `npm run dev` to start the server.
+Use `yarn dev` to start the server.

 You should get this in your console, which suggests that everything went ok.